Skip to content

 8. Suanni

 This dragon looks more like a lion and is known for its likeness to sitting cross-legged and smelling incense.
-This is probably the reason why it’s mostly found on incense burners and even the seats in Buddhist temples.
+This is probably why it’s mostly found on incense burners and even the seats in Buddhist temples.

 9. Fuxi